Finally Woken

 Finally Woken is the debut studio album by Welsh singer-songwriter Jem, released initially in the United States on 23 March 2004, with ATO Records.

+The third single, "Wish I", has been used as the title music for UK reality TV show, Celebrity Love Island on ITV and ABC's Grey's Anatomy.

 Critical reception

-Announced as America's biggest British female debut artist of 2004.
-Rolling Stone complimented her "sense of sonic humor".
+Announced as America's biggest British female debut artist of 2004, Rolling Stone complimented her "sense of sonic humor".